-When did it become a rule that every thirty something male who works on the left coast pouring coffee has to look like a wizard or a swashbuckling pirate.
-To be fair its not just limited to pouring, they could just as easily be entrusted to make you a macchiato or a decaf Americano (pointless).
+When did it become a rule that every thirty something male who works on the left coast pouring coffee has to look like a wizard.
+To be fair its not just limited to pouring coffee, they could just as easily be entrusted to make you a macchiato or a decaf Americano (pointless).

-For me its not what they are doing, its the dismissive and grumpy way they accomplish these seemingly simple tasks.
+For me its not what they are doing really, its the dismissive and grumpy way they accomplish these seemingly simple tasks.
 It’s the little things.
 Why do they greet you with “what can I get you man?”.
-Am I to assume that they learned their manners from other wizards and pirates that went before them.
-Why do they use the word “LIKE” several times in each sentence even though it is never used properly or even required?
+Am I to assume that they learned their manners from other modern day wizards?
+Why do they use the word “LIKE” several times in every spoken sentence, even though it is never used properly or even required?

-Let’s just hypothesize for a moment that you don’t have the energy or the will to order an extremely complex multi ingredient beverage that at some point includes the use of oat milk or soy.
+Let’s just hypothesize for a moment that you don’t have the energy or the will to order an extremely complex multi ingredient beverage that at some point includes the use of oat milk or cao cao butter.
 Let’s say for instance that all you want is a medium drip coffee.

 The silence is broken with Dumbledore’s first question.
 “Drip coffee”?
 Yes I replied “just a drip coffee thanks”.
 With that he turned 45 degrees to his female colleague and said with disgust, “this guy wants a filtered coffee”.
-Oh I see, I ordered drip and I am clearly so far out to vegan lunch that I hadn’t realized at this local chain, wizards and pirates refer to drip as filtered.
+Oh I see, I ordered drip and I am clearly so far out to vegan lunch that I hadn’t realized at this local chain, wizards refer to drip as filtered.
 Where’s my head?
 What have I done?
-How many wizards and pirates have I vexed.
+How many wizards have I unknowingly vexed of late?

 Several minutes later I watch in awe as Dumbledore majestically poured my filtered coffee.
 He is clearly a finely honed barista with the sixth sense of an Olympian .
-His pouring arm must have experienced a twinge of exhaustion soon after he began as he stopped much sooner than expected.
+Unfortunately his right arm must have experienced a twinge of exhaustion and he stopped pouring much sooner than expected.

-Dumbledore had only half filled the ethically sourced and recycled paper cup at the time he placed the pot back down on the counter.
+Dumbledore had only half filled my ethically sourced paper cup at the time he placed the pot back down on the counter.
 Even with his assumed catastrophic athletic injury he was still able to summon super human strength in order to painfully grunt “the coffee condiments are over there”.
 All I could think is this wizard is a legend.
 His extra effort was astonishing.
 Not to long after I snapped back to reality.
-If I had wanted to be made to feel even less worthy of oxygen, I would have asked Dumbledore to take it back & fill the cup this time.
+If I had wanted to be made to feel even less worthy of oxygen, I could have asked Dumbledore to take it back & fill it this time.
 Alas he had me under his spell.
 The spell that makes you not give a shit about anything.

 I dragged one leg behind me (knee injury at the moment) over to an open table and set down my diminutive half cup off Ethiopian Bronze.
 After getting sorted I opened my iPad to read about the third mass shooting in the US this weekend.
 The usual thoughts run through my mind.
 What is wrong with those people?
 What makes them do this?

-So many humorous negative interactions to describe, but my favourite was the three successive unrelated customers each wearing a hat that Sammy Davis Junior would have worn with Dean Martin in any of the Rat Pack movies of the 60’s.
+So many humorous negative interactions to describe, but my favourite was the successive unrelated customers each wearing one of stupid hats that Sammy Davis Jr would have worn with Dean Martin in the Rat Pack movies of the 60’s.

-Dumbledore was clearly not into this retro 1st world headwear and as such I watched intently as he tried without success to burn them off their heads with his laser eyes (he didn’t actually have).
-It was at this time I didn’t think I could have generated any more satisfaction or warm fuzzies by remaining in my seat.
+Dumbledore was clearly not into this retro 1st world headwear and as such I watched intently as he tried with great success to treat each one with massive distain.
+It was at this point I didn’t think I could have had experienced any more satisfaction or felt any more warm fuzzies by remaining in my seat.